2023 FHA Loan Limits in Connecticut

-In Connecticut, FHA loans range between $420,680 to $695,750 for a single-family home, depending on the county.
-The lower number applies to less-expensive rural areas, while folks in New York-adjacent urban areas might be able to qualify for close to $700,000.
+In Connecticut, the 2023 Federal Housing Administration (FHA) loan limits range between $472,030 to $707,250 for a single-family home, depending on the county.
+The lower number applies to less-expensive counties, while folks in New York-adjacent urban areas might be able to qualify for the higher loan limit.
+Here’s more of what you should know about FHA loan limits and how to qualify for an FHA loan in Connecticut.

 Connecticut FHA loan limits by county